Introduction to Economics

 - The students should have the skills to optimize functions.

 - Students acquire the competence to manage work and master situations that are complex, unpredictable and require new solutions.
-This competence is practiced in group assignments which should be solved in a group of 3-4 students.
+This competence is practiced in a group assignment, which should be solved in a group of 3-4 students.
 Group assignments train the competence to initiate and implement research activities within a professional cooperation and take on professional responsibility.
 The results of the assignments are presented by one group of students to train the skills to present and communicate research-based knowledge in a professional manner.
 Subsequent class discussions train the communication competencies of the group as well as their classmates.

-- In order to strengthen the competencies to independently take responsibility for own professional development and specialization a written exam is also a part of the overall grade.
+- In order to strengthen the competencies to independently take responsibility for own professional development and specialization a written exam is a part of the overall grade.
 This will also strengthen the skills to structure economic thinking and to communicate with professionals and non-specialists in a written form.

 - The class will apply interactive lecture demonstrations and successful teaching practices to create a truly student-centered approach.
 Real-world examples will be used to help students understand and appreciate core concepts in economics.